 mix in gently.

-Check after 45 and the loaves should have risen and be brown on top.
+- Check after 30 if you have a convection oven and the loaves should have risen and be brown on top.

-When baked take the loaves out of the oven and remove from tins. (peel of the paper if you have used)
+- When baked take the loaves out of the oven and remove from tins. (peel off the paper if you have used)

 I wrap one in clingfilm and put in freezer and because there are no preservatives you need to eat over a couple of days.
 I keep one in the fridge.